-This scholarship was established in memory of James R. Mullins, Class of 1969, to assist any students who demonstrate financial need.
+This scholarship was established in memory of James R. Mullins '69 to assist any students who demonstrate financial need.
 (EAM134)

 Raymond and Esther Jorgenson Mullins Memorial Scholarship Fund

 In memory of Raymond and Esther Jorgenson Mullins, this scholarship will be awarded to worthy Bethel University students in the College of Arts & Sciences who demonstrate financial need.
 (EAM135)